-APA will not tolerate any student interfering with the bus driver's ability to do her/his job.

-- Keep aisle clear of obstructions - Keep the bus clean - Be on time for the bus, morning and afternoon - Sit facing forward in assigned seats - Yelling and vulgar language are prohibited - Students shall not extend hands, arms, head, or objects through the bus windows - Return windows to closed position if you open them - Do not eat, drink or chew gum on the bus - Do not have glass, tobacco, weapons, reptiles, animals, or insects of any kind on the bus - Keep all personal possessions in your backpacks or pockets - In no way damage the bus or personal property - A violation of these rules may subject the student to discipline up to and including the loss of a student's right to use the bus, or other consequence as per the CCM.
+- APA will not tolerate any student interfering with the bus driver's ability to do her/his job. - A parent/legal guardian MUST be at the bus stop to receive your student each day.
+If a parent/legal guardian is not there, your students will not be let off the bus.
+They will be returned to the school at the end of the school route. - No cell phone usage is permitted on the school bus - Keep aisle clear of obstructions - Keep the bus clean - Be on time for the bus, morning and afternoon - Sit facing forward in assigned seats - Yelling and vulgar language are prohibited - Students shall not extend hands, arms, head, or objects through the bus windows - Return windows to closed position if you open them - Do not eat, drink or chew gum on the bus - Do not have glass, tobacco, weapons, reptiles, animals, or insects of any kind on the bus - Keep all personal possessions in your backpacks or pockets - In no way damage the bus or personal property - A violation of these rules may subject the student to discipline up to and including the loss of a student's right to use the bus, or other consequences as per the CCM.